15 Final Jeopardy! Questions Everybody Got Wrong

 Correct response: Dr. Seuss.

-Like these final Jeopardy! questions?
-These are the Jeopardy! categories that stump everyone.
+Enjoying these final Jeopardy! questions?
+Check out the Jeopardy! categories that stump everyone.

 Category: World Leaders